VogoVokkero/vogo-EAD-rapsberrypi-OS/README.md

 # vogo-EAD-rapsberrypi-OS
 A public repository of Raspberry-Pi OS "Imager" compatible images

+## Adding this repository to the Raspberry Pi Imager Tool

+* Open Raspberry Pi Imager.
+* Go to Settings → Advanced Options → Custom OS List URL.
+* In C:\Program Files (x86)\Raspberry Pi Imager, install a cmd file, that will provide the custom repo to the tool
+* the custome repo can be provided with option --repo https://raw.githubusercontent.com/VogoVokkero/vogo-EAD-rapsberrypi-OS/refs/heads/main/os_list.json

 ## Adding New Images (VOGO)

 * newly built images are first archived using "xz -z custom-os.img"